Pulpally: Festivals

+The Pulpally Seethadevi Temple Ulsavam is one of the most prominent annual festivals celebrated in the Wayanad district.
+The temple, dedicated to Goddess Sita along with her sons Lava and Kusha, is unique in Kerala for this rare divine combination.
+The festival, usually held in the Malayalam month of Vrischikam (November–December), attracts thousands of devotees from Kerala and neighbouring Karnataka.
+Various rituals and cultural events mark the celebration, including Aarattu (holy bath), Seethakalyanam (divine wedding ceremony), and traditional art performances.
+The ulsavam not only signifies religious devotion but also serves as an important cultural gathering that strengthens community participation across the Wayanad region.

 The Machur village across the Kabani river has good tourist potential as it is in the very middle of forest area.
 A large number of devotees come to visit the Gundara Dargah at Machur.
 The Veda Gowda tribe of Bavali area celebrate the Moori Abba or Ori Abba festival on the new moon day after Deepavali.
 Centuries ago, this tribe fled from Chitradurga district because of the persecution of Tippu Sultan.
 The purpose of this celebration is the prosperity of their crops.
 The festisval begins with nadi Pooja and a bullock race is also conducted.
 The bullocks are paraded before the Sree Basaveshwara Temple at Dodda Bairankuppa which is only 10 km away from the Kerala town of Pulpally.